 - Normal-pressure hydrocephalus

-According to the World Health Organization (WHO), around 50 million people have dementia worldwide, and there are nearly 10 million new cases of dementia every year.
+According to the World Health Organization (WHO), around 50 million people with dementia worldwide, and there are nearly 10 million new cases of dementia every year.

-The world’s most common form (as of 2020) is Alzheimer’s disease with a share of about 60%.
-The second most common form of dementia, with figures between 10 and 20%, is vascular dementia.
-A diagnosis is often made only on the basis of the symptoms.
+The world’s most common form (as of 2020) is Alzheimer’s disease, with a share of about 60%.
+The second most common form, with figures between 10 and 20%, is the vascular form of the disease.
+Doctors often make a diagnosis based on the symptoms.

-Some initial symptoms can hardly be distinguished from those of depression, such as loss of interest and initiative, irritability, and depressive moods.
-They also seem to affect people in different ways.
-The main symptom that classifies dementia is memory impairment, especially short term memory.
-Other functions that are often progressively lost during the disease include language skills, visual perception, problem solving, self-management, and the ability to focus and pay attention.
+Experts can sometimes hardly distinguish some initial symptoms from depression, such as loss of interest and initiative, irritability, and depressive moods.
+The main symptom that classified dementia is memory impairment, especially short-term memory.
+Other functions that are often progressively lost include language skills, visual perception, problem-solving, self-management, and the ability to focus and pay attention.
 Some people cannot control their emotions, and their personalities may change.

-According to Mayo Clinic, symptoms include both cognitive and psychological changes:
+According to Mayo Clinic, symptoms of dementia include both cognitive and psychological changes:

 - Memory loss